• Skip to primary navigation

 • Cook covered for around 15 minutes or until the apples turn soft and mushy.
 Check 2-3 times in between and stir to make sure that the apples don't stick to the bottom.

 • When the apples turn mushy, remove the lid and add brown sugar.
-Mix and cook for another 2 minutes or until the sugar dissolves.
-Switch off the stove.
+Mix and cook for another 2 minutes or until the sugar gets dissolved.
+Turn off the heat.

-• Allow reaching room temperature.
-Store in an airtight container, it will be fine for around 2 weeks in the fridge.
+• Allow the chutney to reach room temperature.
+Store in an airtight container or glass jar, it will be fine for around 2 weeks in the fridge.

 Video